 1. Eat with your kids

 This may seem like an obvious tip, but in today’s hectic pace of life it’s so easy to multitask or take a break when our kids are eating.
 We are juggling so much and getting your kid into a chair with food in front of them can be a monumental feat in and of itself.
 I know it may be the only time you have to unload the dishwasher or check your email, but eating with your child is a valuable and a worthwhile learning opportunity.
-If your child’s eating is poor, this is an opportunity you don’t want to miss very often, not to say that it also isn’t important for the kids that are eating well.
+If your child’s eating is poor, this is an opportunity you don’t want to miss very often.

-Meals are a social experience and we learn from what we see, you know, monkey see, monkey do.
+Meals are a social experience and we learn from what we see.
+You know, monkey see, monkey do?
 If you expect your kid to eat something new, how willing will they be if you aren’t trying it too?
 Kids, especially babies and toddlers, may actually watch how you bite and chew a new food, using you as a model for how they should proceed.
 It also sets a standard of eating, meaning your kid will grow up knowing that vegetables (or whatever else you are eating) are healthful and part of a normal diet.
 I am not saying that all kids will see Mommy eating spinach and thus eat spinach, but it is the first step in setting a good foundation for a diet with more variety.
-Another advantage to eating with your child is that you can quickly give them encouragement to try the spinach before it ends up on the floor or they have filled up on milk and noodles (which might happen if you are distracted by unloading the dishwasher.)
+Another advantage to eating with your child is that you can talk about the color and texture of the spinach (without pressuring them to eat it,) which might happen if you are distracted by unloading the dishwasher.

 If it seems overwhelming to carve out time to eat with your child, start small, aim for eating dinner together three times a week, or nightly, eventually making your way up to eating together for most meals.
 Of course, there are times when logistically it doesn’t work out, don’t beat yourself up about it if it doesn’t happen occasionally.